 From the univariate approach we had F = 14.12 for noise.

-Now proc glm will allow easy examination of residuals no matter which approach you take to repeated measures, provided the data are read in a univariate manner.
+Now proc glm will allow easy examination of residuals no mat you take to repeated measures, provided the data are read in

-(Then I generated residuals from this new model using glm, and plotted again.
-Nothing.)
+(Then I generated residuals from this new model using glm, a Nothing.)